All Episodes

 That's how they heard it.

-These guys, Hoffa, Robert B. Reich, Michael Moore, what they heard yesterday was that Obama's gonna take all wealth away from these evil, mean rich people.
+These guys, Hoffa, Robert B. Reich, Michael Moore, what they heard yesterday was that Obama is going to take all wealth away from these evil, mean, rich people.

-Every one of these people, Michael Moore, Jimmy Hoffa, Robert B. Rice, they're all rich.
+Every one of these people, Michael Moore, Jimmy Hoffa, Robert B. Reich, they're all rich.

 They're all rich.